sensedeep/dynamodb-onetable/README.md

 let User = table.getModel<UserType>('User')
 ```

 Thereafter, the references to User instances will be fully type checked.
+Note: you must add "as const" to the end of your models after the closing brace.

 Where `table` is a configured instance of `Table`.
 Name is the name of the model and `options` are an optional hash.